 2. having a great deal of money or assets; wealthy.

 The term ‘rich’ has become synonymous to monetary wealth as opposed to the more general meaning of abundance.
 In this regard, it does seem like the term has been hijacked and this is what Coco Chanel meant in her famous quote.
-Although money is a component or pillar as it were of a fulfilling life it’s only one of many that make up a rich life.
+Money is an ingredient for a fulfilling life but only so much is needed.
+Just like any recipe, there are several ingredients, so what are they?

 As the saying goes “if you don’t have health you don’t have anything”.
 If achieving material wealth is at a consequence to your health then it’s not worth it.
 High paying jobs normally come with increased stress and more stress equals elevated levels of cortisol which if sustained over long periods can equal a shorter lifespan.
-Away from stress, there’s poor diet and lack of exercise.
-I’m surrounded at work with people that seem to be permanently sick.
+Aside from stress, there’s poor diet and lack of exercise.
+I’m surrounded at work with people that are persistently sick.
 It’s no coincident they have poor diets and are overweight.
 One in five deaths worldwide are linked to an unhealthy diet.
 The sugar and fast food industry make the tobacco industry look like the good guys!

 Having a purpose in life is linked to positive well-being.
 When we were hunter-gathers our purpose was clear; forage for food, avoid being eaten, generally try and stay alive!
 Go forward in time a few thousand years and life for many of us is too easy.
 One study found that we may become more pessimistic as life gets easier, I’m definitely guilty of worrying about trivia.
 There’s obviously a sweet-spot though, a life that’s too hard wouldn’t be much fun but conversely, a life that’s too easy would be pretty bland IMO.
 Many modern-day jobs are void of purpose, if you fall into this camp then you’ll need to find something outside of the daily grind that adds meaning to your life.